gamadornieto/keysight_ep_ansible/README.md

 ## VM Requirements
 Tested on Ubuntu 18.04 LTS Linux VMs.
-Cyperf agents expect VMs with 2 interfaces, one for management and the other for traffic generation testing
+Cyperf agents expect VMs with 2 interfaces, one for management and the other for traffic generation testing.

 ## Usage
 ```